-Ductless mini-split air conditioners provide a flexible and energy-efficient way to heat and cool your home without requiring ductwork.
-This type of cooling system is ideal for single rooms, home additions, or spaces without central air.
-To help you find the best model for your needs, we reviewed the top ductless mini-split systems on Amazon for performance, efficiency, and overall value.
+Ductless mini-split air conditioners offer an efficient, flexible way to heat and cool your home without ductwork.
+These systems work well for single rooms, home additions, garages, and houses without central air.
+To help you choose the right option, we reviewed the top ductless mini-split systems on Amazon and evaluated each model based on performance, efficiency, ease of use, and overall value.

 Key Takeaways

-• When choosing a ductless mini-split, focus on energy efficiency and cooling power.
-A Seasonal Energy Efficiency Ratio (SEER2) rating of 14 or higher indicates good efficiency, and 20 British Thermal Units (BTUs) per square foot provides adequate cooling coverage.
+- When choosing a ductless mini-split, we recommend focusing on energy efficiency and cooling power.
+A Seasonal Energy Efficiency Ratio or SEER2 rating of 14 or higher indicates good efficiency, and 20 British thermal units (BTUs) per square foot provides adequate cooling coverage.

 Top 5 Ductless Mini-Split Air Conditioners